-Children receive help with their homework (photo: SOS archivesNanchang is the largest city of the southern Chinese province of Jiangxi.
-According to the 2010 census, it is home to over five million people.
-The population of the city has grown rapidly in recent years due to the flourishing economy.
+Nanchang is the largest city of the southern Chinese province of Jiangxi and is home to over 3.8 million people.
+The city has grown rapidly in recent years due to the flourishing economy.
 Many people are employed in manufacturing or in the processing of food and paper.
 Agriculture, especially rice farming, continues to be an important source of income and employment.
 The city is well connected and has several ports where goods leave and enter the region.